 Prohibition of a terminology representation is fraught with difficulties.
 If a particular terminology representation is recorded in a sending system, prohibiting the inclusion of that expression in an HL7 message prevents faithful communication of original structured clinical information.
 Transformation of a terminology representation into an HL7 syntactic form such as the Concept Descriptor (CD) data type should be possible for most if not all terminologies.
 It has been argued that disaggregating a post-coordinated Terminology representation across multiple HL7 attributes (e.g. assigning SNOMED "procedure site" to the HL7 Procedure.targetSiteCode) is a similar kind of transformation.
 However, this presumes a one-to-one match between the semantics of the Terminology representation and the specific HL7 attribute.
 In many cases this mapping will be less precise as a terminology may have more or less finely grained attributes than those present in the RIM (e.g. SNOMED CT includes "procedure site – direct" and "procedure site – indirect").
 As a terminology continues to evolve more of these distinct attributes are likely to be added increasing the information loss from transforms of this type.

 A general prohibition of use of valid terminology representations is likely to form an obstacle to communication rather than encouraging semantic interoperability.
-However, guidelines on specific topics within a domain may recommend use of HL7 representations rather than or in addition to Terminology representations.
+However, guidelines on specific topics within a domain may recommend use of HL7 representations rather than or in addition to terminology representations.
 These guidelines will be most effective if implemented in the design of data entry and storage rather than restricted by communication specifications.

 Generating required representations